 “Me too,” said Tony.
 “She was jumping on the clouds.”

 On his device, Navarro sent a message to his caretaker telling her to honk the horn.
 The horn was honked.
 Peanut covered ears again because the noise bothered her.
 The yacht started to move.
 Navarro gave everyone a tour around the yacht.
 The sun deck was the uppermost deck.
 It had a Jacuzzi and a glass-enclosed gym as part of Navarro’s suite.
 Everyone was allowed to use those rooms whenever they wanted.
 The upper deck was used for outdoor dining.
-There was also the sky lounge, Navarro’s cabin, and a stateroom for his caretaker/co-captain.
+There was also the sky lounge, the bowling alley, Navarro’s cabin, and a stateroom for his caretaker/co-captain.
 In his cabin, he introduced the passengers to Isabella Cruz, his beautiful Spanish caretaker/co-captain who was driving the yacht.
 She’s been his caretaker since his diagnosis.
 She had large breasts, black mascara, bright red lipstick, red long fingernails, and golden square earrings.
 Her main languages were English, Spanish, and French.
 She brushed off the sexual remarks of Colin, Javier, and Dieter.

 “Don’t mind them.
 You look um…lovely today, señorita,” said David.